Following the earlier article about appropriate oils for the pubic area, I received an email asking about other neglected body parts too.

 Step 2 – Moisture, Moisture, Moisture

-After you start using the exfoliating scrub, you want to focus on moisturizing the area afterward for up to 4 weeks before moving onto the butter recommended in step 3.
-I use oils exclusively for this after a shower.
-You will need hemp seed oil, almond oil, sea buckthorn oil and an amber coloured dropper bottle.
+After you start using the exfoliating scrub, you want to focus on moisturizing the area afterward for up to 4 weeks before moving onto the butter recommended in the maintenance step.

 - If you would like a pleasant smell, you can add a few drops of vanilla oil as well.

-- Apply to the problem areas after every shower for up to 4 weeks.
+- Apply to the problem areas after every shower.
+Massage until absorbed then apply your regular body lotion.

 Step 3 – Maintain the Areas

 It took me some trial and error to settle on this gorgeous butter developed specifically for my elbows, knees and feet area.

 I use it twice a day and now have soft and supple skin in those areas even as I continue to use them for the everyday stuff.